darraghoriordan/renovate-config/README.md

 ## What will it do?

+Renovate will create an issue in Github for you that will act as a dashboard for package updates.
+This issue will be updated daily with work to do.
+You can tell renovate what to do the next time it runs using the checkboxes in the dashboard.

+It will create PRs as described below but it is limited to 4 PRs at any one time to prevent overload.

 ### major.minor.PATCH
 It will automatically upgrade and merge patch verisons of docker images, npm packages, github action helpers.
 Anything it finds with a patch update basically!